mayaanne/foundations/sprint-4/kata-files/kata-built-in-methods.md

 The MDN documentaion can be a great place to start, as it lists _all_ the built-in methods available for both [arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) and [strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String), but you will want to find your own resources about these methods to help you complete your functions.

 ## [Repl.it](https://repl.it/@devacademy)
-Making sure you are logged in to your account, navigate to the [Array Methods](https://repl.it/@devacademy/Array-Methods) challenge.
+Making sure you are logged in to your account, navigate to the [Built-in Methods](https://repl.it/@devacademy/Built-in-Methods) challenge.
 Starting the challenge will then fork it to your own account.

 ## Get Coding
 >You will find the functions for this challenge are held within the functions.js file.